MihaiHng/Password-Shielded-Transfer/README.md

 Additional properties:

+   - A PST has a few additional abilities, in regards to traditional transfers:
+     1.
+     2.
+     3.

    - The system charges a [fee] for every transfer.
 The [fee] is dynamically adjusted in relation with the amount sent

-   - The added layer of security provided by the [password] allows [Sender] to cancel the tranfer and claim back the [amount] at any point before the [Receiver] claims the [amount]
+   {- The added layer of security provided by the [password] allows [Sender] to cancel the tranfer and claim back the [amount] at any point before the [Receiver] claims the [amount]
-   - A transfer will have a limited availability period when it can be claimed, when this period has elapsed the transfer will expire and  [Sender] will be refunded
+   - A transfer will have a limited availability period when it can be claimed, when this period has elapsed the transfer will expire and  [Sender] will be refunded}
    - The system allows transfers of native ETH tokens as well as ERC20 tokens
    - New ERC20 tokens can be approved and added by the owner
    - The system periodically removes inactive users from tracking